Which sports have resumed and when will the rest follow?

 Football

-Liverpool have already benefited from the Premier League restart on June 17 – now the race is on to complete the remaining matches and clarify the European and relegation places, with Norwich’s return to the Sky Bet Championship already confirmed.
+Liverpool have already benefited from the Premier League restart on June 17 – now the race is on to complete the remaining matches and clarify the remaining European and relegation places.

 The second tier also returned on June 20 but Leagues One and Two ended their season early, like Scottish football.
-Wycombe beat Oxford at Wembley to claim a place in the Championship, while Northampton defeated Exeter to make the step up to League One.
+Wycombe and Northampton won promotion via play-offs.

 Advertising

-The Champions League will be played out as an eight-team tournament in Lisbon.
-The eight teams remaining in the competition will take part in a straight knockout tournament between August 12 and 23, with the four remaining last-16 second leg matches – including those involving Manchester City and Chelsea – taking place on August 7 and 8.
+The Champions League will be played out as an eight-team tournament in Lisbon between August 12 and 23, with the four remaining last-16 second leg matches – including those involving Manchester City and Chelsea – taking place on August 7 and 8.

-This season’s Europa League from the last eight onward will take place across four venues in Germany between August 10 and 21.
-Manchester United, Wolves and Rangers will hope to be a part of it, concluding their round-of-16 ties the previous week.
+The Europa League from the last eight onward will take place across four venues in Germany between August 10 and 21.
+Manchester United, Wolves and Rangers conclude their round-of-16 ties the previous week.

 Cricket